ScratchRemix/AssetLoader/README.md

 Loads the assets of a scratch project.

-Thanks for [Spaceflyer234](https://github.com/Spaceflyer234) for his original repo [Spaceflyer234/SB3-Assets](https://github.com/Spaceflyer234/SB3-Assets)
+Thanks for [Spaceflyer234](https://github.com/Spaceflyer234) for the original repo [Spaceflyer234/SB3-Assets](https://github.com/Spaceflyer234/SB3-Assets)